-If your child has a damaged tooth, the dentist may recommend a root canal.
-In this procedure, the damaged pulp inside the tooth is replaced in order to prevent tooth decay from spreading further.
+If your child has a damaged tooth and the damage extends to the nerve or pulp, a dentist might recommend a root canal to prevent the damage from spreading further.

 The term “root canal” can be a little intimidating, but a root canal is a routine procedure in both adults and children.
 If you had a root canal decades ago, you might feel apprehensive about taking your child for one, but rest assured that root canals have come a long way.
 According to the American Association of Endodontists, getting a root canal these days is no more painful than getting a filling, thanks to modern technology and anesthetics.

 A dentist may recommend a root canal for a baby tooth or a permanent tooth.
 In general, the only reason to skip a root canal in a baby tooth is if the tooth is just about ready to fall out on its own.
 If the tooth isn’t ready to fall out, then a root canal will preserve the tooth until it is.

 For children with adult (or permanent) teeth, a root canal is recommended in any tooth where bacteria or tooth decay has infected the tooth’s pulp.
 If left untreated, an infection can permanently damage your child’s teeth.
 Treatment is time-sensitive, so keep an eye out for the following signs of an infected pulp: